Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/README.md

 For my own convinience, and for anyone else who would like to browse the text, I've worked on the transcripts a bit to make the content easier to reference.

-I'll continue to do this for any "essential" videos containing information that isn't widely available elsewhere.
+I'll do this for any other "essential" videos containing information that isn't widely available elsewhere, and am open to recommendations.

-I'm open to recommendations.
 If you have any videos you'd like to see transcripts prepared in the following format, feel free to [contact me](https://infominer.id).

 * [Microledgers and Edge-Chains - Daniel Hardman - Evernym](https://github.com/infominer33/awesome-decentralized-id/blob/master/indy-sovrin-evernym/Microledgers-Edgechains-Hardman-HGF.md)
 * [Verifiable Organizations Network: A Production Government Deployment of Hyperledger Indy](https://github.com/infominer33/awesome-decentralized-id/blob/master/indy-sovrin-evernym/VerifiableOrganizationsNetwork-HGF.md)